rioredwards/css-controls/README.md

 You can always reassign the shortcuts to your liking or disable them altogether.
 The shortcuts only activate when the extension activates. i.e. you are editing a CSS, SCSS, Less, HTML, JSX, or TSX file and your cursor is positioned on a line that contains a valid CSS or Tailwind number value.
 This way they minimize conflicts with existing shortcuts..

-If you ever want to temporarily turn CSS Controls off without uninstalling it:

-- Use the `?` button to open the extension page and disable it there, or
+## Configuration

+To quickly toggle the extension on/off, you can either:
-- Run the `CSS Controls: Toggle Enabled` command from the Command Palette.
+- Run `CSS Controls: Toggle Enabled` from the Command Palette.
+- Open Settings and turn **CSS Controls › Enabled** off (`css-controls.enabled`).

+If you just want the keyboard shortcuts and not the inline buttons:
+- Run `CSS Controls: Toggle Inline Buttons` from the Command Palette.
+- Open Settings and turn **CSS Controls › Enable Inline Buttons** off (`css-controls.enableInlineButtons`).

 ## Supported File Types